mozilla/cargo-vet/book/src/how-it-works.md

 ![Existing Repository](images/existing_repo.png)

-Cargo-vet can enabled by adding the tool as a linter and running `cargo vet init`, which creates some metadata in the repository:
+Cargo-vet can be enabled by adding the tool as a linter and running `cargo vet init`, which creates some metadata in the repository:

 ![Repository with Metadata](images/with_metadata.png)